himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 #### What this solves
 - When I have the monitor set to a sub-resolution, I don't experience any of the "edge shadowing" issues I mentioned in the review post.
-- I can test out any resolution setup less than UHD.
+- I can test out any resolution setup less than 2840x2160.
 (Including Ultrawide setups)
 - Using a smaller resolution is friendlier to my tiling wm setups
-- I can use a better "single focus" monitor setup, like the equivalent of a 28" 1440p display.
+- I can use a better "single focus" monitor setup.
+For example, the equivalent of a 28" 1440p display.
-- I can set my monitor to a smaller resolution to better play full screen games (so that the resolution better fits my gpu performance *and* so the game is in my field of view)
+- I can set my monitor to a smaller resolution to better play full screen games (so that the resolution better fits my GPU performance *and* the game is in my field of view)

 #### What it doesn't fix
 - The *physical* size of my monitor stays the same.
 (MASSIVE Bezels :P )
-- I can't really do multiple displays setups, even though my monitor supports multiple inputs and picture-by-picture (ex: I can't do a horizontal + vertical 1080p setup, even using pbp because it will center each one).
+- I can't really do multiple displays setups.
+Even though my monitor supports multiple inputs and picture-by-picture, I still can't do a *good* horizontal + vertical 1080p setup, because it will center each one.
-- The dpi is slightly bigger than if I got the *common* size/pixel monitors.
+- The DPI is slightly bigger than if I got the *common* size/pixel monitors.
 - Any *curving* or other physical attributes another monitor form factor has.

 ### Conclusion

 In conclusion, I love this setup.
-With this solution, I was able to take a few use cases where my monitor didn't work well, and fix it.
-This makes me even happier with my selection, as now I can enjoy a massive display when I want it, but also have the ability to tone it down when I want to focus in more.
+With this work-around, I was able to take a few use cases where my monitor didn't fully fit my needs, and fix it.
+I am even happier with my monitor selection now, as I can enjoy a massive IPS display when I want it, but also have the ability to tone it down when I want to focus in more.
 So far, it's working great!